Tunisia in 14 Days: The Complete Road Trip

 March - May

 The perfect season.
-Wildflowers in the north, comfortable desert temperatures (25-32 C), bird migration at El Haouaria, ideal conditions for the full 2,500 km route.
+Wiloflowers in the north, comfortable oesert temperatures (25-32 C), bird migration at El Haouaria, ioeal conoitions for the full 2,500 km route.

 Summer